jamesflores/YTSubtitleDownloaderAPI/README.md

 # YouTube Transcript API

 ## Overview
 This Flask application provides an API to fetch transcripts from YouTube videos.
-It was created to support the custom GPT "Church Service Timestamp Generator" available at [https://chatgpt.com/g/g-sv1MkzVrI-church-service-timestamp-generator](https://chatgpt.com/g/g-sv1MkzVrI-church-service-timestamp-generator).
+It was created to allow it for use as an action in custom GPTs.

 ## Features
 - Fetches transcripts from YouTube videos using the video URL
-- Supports both JSON and SRT output formats
+- Supports JSON, SRT, and plain text output formats
+- Offers an optimization option to reduce transcript size
 - Implements rate limiting to prevent abuse
 - Provides a simple privacy policy
 - Offers an OpenAPI schema for easy integration